Reliant

 - Matthew 6:25-34

-And we know that we can trust our creator for His love extends beyond to confines of death.
+1. We know that we can trust our Creator, for His love extends beyond the confines of death.
 For he laid down his own life so that we may live life abundantly.
+We can thrive in His care.

 We know love by this, that He laid down His life for us…